Tutorialsteacher

-Convert User Input to a Number
+Convert Input to Number in Python

 In Python 3.x, the input() function parse user input as a string even if it contains only digits.